Last Updated on January 15, 2025

 Take the Trolley, One of the Fun Things to Do in Istanbul

 From the Galata Bridge, take a taxi to Taksim Square, the hub of busy Beyoglu, the modern area of the city.
-All is not modern here, though.
+All is different here, though.

-From the square, catch the old Taksim-Tünel bright-red trolley (the T2 Line) that wends its way along crowded Istiklal Street back down to the area near the Galata Tower.
+From the square, catch the old Taksim-Tünel bright-red trolley (the T2 Line) that winds along a crowded Istiklal Street back down to the area near the Galata Tower.

 It’s a great, fun ride, much like those in San Francisco and Lisbon.
 It’s one of the fun things to do in Istanbul that many people miss.
-And watch the small boys who jump on the rear of the car as it sets off on its journey.
+And watch the small boys who jump on the rear of the car as it begins its journey.

 Fare: 5TL (approximately $.60)